styleguidist/react-styleguidist/docs/Components.md

 - `name` — section title.
 - `content` — location of a Markdown file containing the overview content.
 - `components` — a glob pattern string or a function returning a list of components.
 The same rules apply as for the root `components` option.
+- `ignore` — string/array of globs that should not be included in the section.
 - `sections` — array of subsections (can be nested).

 Configuring a style guide with textual documentation section and a list of components would look like: